 - a.
-The Contracting Officer Representative will perform the following steps: - i.
-Obtain verification that the contractor's facility is in possession of a valid Facility Clearance Level equal to or greater than the clearance level of the contract. - ii.
-Submit the following documents to OSY IndustrialSecurity@doc.gov: - 1.
-Draft DD-254 - 2.
+The Contracting Officer's Representative will perform the following steps: - i.
+Submit the following documents through NCCS: - 1.
+Proposal/Quotation attachment: Draft DD-254 (completed by the Contractor) - 2.
 Final requirements document (PWS, SOW, etc.) - 3.
 Draft SF-1449, SF-30, OF-347, or equivalent contract form(s) - b.
-The ISP will issue an approved DD-254. - c.
-The Contracting Officer will include the approved DD-254 with the contract award.
+The ISP will approve the DD-254 through NCCS once all requirements have been met. - c.
+The Contracting Officer will incorporate the approved DD-254 as binding to the contract award and save a copy to the award file.
+The DD-254 will also be released to the contractor within NCCS.